Collection Development Policy

 Requests for Review and Reconsideration of Materials:

 The library believes in freedom of information for all and does not restrict a patron’s right to read, view, or listen to library materials.
-Some patrons may find offensive or inappropriate material in the collection.
+Some may patrons find material they perceive as offensive or inappropriate in the collection.